Western Wall Tunnel riots: Timeline

-September 24th
+24 September

-Around Midnight on the 23rd of September, a group of workers led by Dan Bahat, and guarded by Israeli police, set about opening the entrance from Via Dolorosa Street.
+Around Midnight on 23 September, a group of workers led by Dan Bahat, and guarded by Israeli police, set about opening the entrance from Via Dolorosa Street.
 Once opened they constructed a fake wall in front of the passage to be broken by the mayor in an opening ceremony the next day.

 The following morning Mayor Ehud Olmert, surrounded by Jewish religious leaders and politicians, announced the opening of the passage, taking a sledgehammer to the fake wall and revealing it.
 Attending the gathering was Grand Mufti Ekrima Sa'id Sabri who, according to Yisrael Hasson (deputy director of Shin Bet), immediately called President Yasser Arafat, saying "the Jews were digging under the Temple Mount.”

 Within hours, hundreds of Palestinians were protesting in the streets of Jerusalem, but were prevented from reaching the entrance of the tunnel by Israeli police using rubber bullets.
 A group of youths threw stones down onto the Western Wall Plaza towards Jewish worshippers, resulting in Police evacuating and closing both the Plaza and the Temple Mount compound.

-September 25th
+25 September

 On Thursday, violence erupted in Ramallah.
 Around a thousand students marched from Bir Zeit University in the direction of Jerusalem and reached an Israeli checkpoint at the border between the Palestinian Authority and Israel.
 The students and others threw stones towards the soldiers at the checkpoint, who responded by firing guns into the air and then firing rubber bullets into the crowd.
 Palestinian police failed in their attempt to hold back the protestors and pulled back.
 At 3.55 pm a burst of gunfire came from the Palestinian side, with Israeli soldiers returning fire with live ammunition, and a full firefight between Palestinian police and Israeli forces commenced.
 According to Palestinians, as well as Western diplomats, the gunfire began when Israeli forces entered Palestinian territory (something the Israeli government denied).
 This continued until 6 pm when leaders of both sides met and agreed to a mutual withdrawal.

 A similar event occurred in Bethlehem where a protest progressed into stone-throwing at Israeli soldiers near the site of Rachel’s Tomb.
 According to Israeli sources, someone on the Palestinian side opened fire on the soldiers who then returned fire, with Palestinian police subsequently joining in.
 The violence once again ended with a mutually agreed ceasefire.

 This day marked the first conflict between Israeli forces and the Palestinian National Security Forces, which had been created by the Oslo accords in 1993.
 The allowance of armed police under the Palestinian Authority had been an aspect of the Oslo accords that was particularly contentious and served to harden the views who opposed the process.